 Homemade Mustache Wax Recipe

 Before placing anything on the stove, you have to measure out the ingredients.
-1 cup of beeswax pellets, 1 cup of coconut oil, 10 drops of essential oils of your choice for scent.
+1 cup of beeswax pellets, 1 cup of coconut oil, 10 drops of essential oils of your choice.

-Set out the tins now with the caps off ready to take the completed mixture once all the ingredients are melted. (substitute coconut oil for petroleum jelly or resins)
+Take off the caps from the tin and prepare them to take the completed mixture once all the ingredients are melted. (substitute coconut oil with petroleum jelly or resins.

-Place the coconut oil and essential oils in a separate container and heat them together over a medium heat until blended.
+Place the coconut oil and essential oils in a separate container and heat them together over a medium heat until they blend.

-Once the ingredients are melted together, begin pouring the wax into your storage tins.
+Once the ingredients are melted together, begin pouring the wax into the storage tins.
 Set the tins aside and the solution will harden overnight.